 The call for papers is now closed.

-For questions regarding the 2021 NAPCRG PBRN Conference, please contact our office at firstname.lastname@example.org.
+For questions regarding NAPCRG’s 2022 PBRN Conference, please contact our office at firstname.lastname@example.org.

-Funding for this conference is made possible [in part] by grant 1R13HS027067-02 from the Agency for Healthcare Research and Quality (AHRQ).
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices or organizations imply endorsement by the U.S. Government.
+Funding for this conference was made possible [in part] by 1R13HS027067-03 from the Agency for Healthcare Research and Quality (AHRQ).
+The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.